This post was originally published in November 2022.

 The seating at Wax Paper Co. in Frogtown is very limited, and sometimes the weather is a bit too hot.
 This is why I recommend one of these two things:

 Or, if you want to stay in Frogtown, go to the Lewis MacAdams Riverfront park, where there are plenty of benches and shady spots.
 If you’re going to eat your sandwich right after you pick it up, take a few extra napkins!
-The sandwich is so big that there’s no guarantee it won’t fall apart while you eat it.
+The sandwich is stacked so high that there’s no guarantee it won’t fall apart while you eat it.

 Loreto